A California road trip is at the top of the bucket list for most visitors to the state. And no wonder!

 At Los Osos, walk the scenic Bluff Trail at the Montana de Oro State Park.
 An easy trail suitable for all levels of hikers, the trail offers spectacular ocean views and views of the coastline, as well as the opportunity to see wildlife.

-San Luis Obispo is a larger town, and a great place to spend the night.
-With a beautiful walkable downtown, a fabulous food scene,and a well-known wine district in Edna Valley just outside town, San Luis Obispo is just the place to spend the evening.
+San Luis Obispo is larger, and a great place to spend the night.
+With a beautiful walkable downtown, a fabulous food scene, and a well-known wine district in Edna Valley just outside town, San Luis Obispo is just the place to spend the evening.

 Day 8 – Santa Ynez Valley and Santa Barbara

-Starting a little south of San Luis Obispo, Highway One veers inland, passing through less scenic flat farmland, so take the faster freeway to Los Olivos in the Santa Ynez Valley.
+Starting a little south of Pismo Beach, Highway One veers inland, passing through less scenic flat farmland, so take the faster freeway to Los Olivos in the Santa Ynez Valley.

 Solvang is the most famous of the little towns in the valley.
-Unabashedly touristy, Solvang is known for its Danish architecture, wineries, and bakeries offering traditional Danish treats.
+Unabashedly touristy, yet cute and charming, Solvang is known for its Danish architecture, wineries, and bakeries offering traditional Danish treats.

 At Buellton, you can taste moonshine at one of its famous distilleries, or sample craft beer at one of several area breweries.
-Santa Ynez is home to a California mission built by the Spanish, and Los Olivos is famous for its wineries.
+Santa Ynez is known for its Old West facades and great eateries, and Los Olivos is famous for its wineries.

 From the valley, do the scenic-but-a-tad-scary drive along the Chumash Highway (California SR 154) to Santa Barbara.
 With its red tiled roofs and tall palms lining the water, and its Mediterranean climate, Santa Barbara is known as the American Riviera.